So, you want to get started with gardening. From Scratch.

 You need to set up trellis or wires or provide a host tree or shrub for the climber to climb.

-The water plants are great for ponds and landscaping that live in and around water.
+The water plants are great for ponds and landscaping that live in and around the water.
 Oxygenators water plants help keep the water clear by starving out the weed.

 Aquatics such as water lilies have a root at the bottom of plants.
 They typically grow in the moist soil surrounding the natural pond.